GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-multiple-blog-posts-at-once/en.md

 ]
 ```

+Given the Gato GraphQL schema, it appears as if multiple posts could not be created within a single GraphQL query, because:

-Mutation `createPost` receives a single `input` object, and not an array of them.
-Similarly, there is no mutation `createPosts` in the GraphQL schema.
+- Mutation `createPost` receives a single `input` object, and not an array of them
+- There is no mutation `createPosts`

+The solution is to use the **Field Value Iteration and Manipulation** extension, to iterate over all the items in `$postInput` and, for each of them, pass that input data to the `createPost` mutation.